-When you close your eyes and picture your upcoming vacation at Koloa Landing Resort, the image probably includes spectacular tropical sunsets, sipping island-inspired drinks on the beach and coconut trees waving in the breeze.
+When you close your eyes and picture your upcoming vacation at Koloa Landing Resort, the image probably includes spectacular tropical sunsets, sipping Hawaiian tropical drinks on the beach and coconut palms waving in the breeze.
 But there’s more to coconuts than just a scenic setting and a culinary ingredient; the history of the coconut tree ties into the entire culture of the Hawaiian islands.

 The Origins of the Coconut Palm